JUGE: An Infrastructure for Benchmarking Java Unit Test Generators: Discussion and lessons learned

 Besides comparing unit test generators, the \juge infrastructure can be used to generate large amounts of tests for various kinds of classes using different tools and configurations.
-This enables the continuous creation of an openly available corpus of automatically generated unit tests.
-Such a corpus would \begin{inparaenum}[(i)] \item directly contribute to the body of empirical evidence on which decision-makers can rely to assess the usage of a unit test generator in their industrial context \cite{Dyba2005}; and \item enable further empirical evaluations on automatically generated tests without requiring to configure and run the generators, which require a certain level of expertise. \end{inparaenum} For instance, in a recent study, Panichella \etal \cite{Panichella2020} revisited previous studies on the presence of test smells in automatically generated tests and found out that previous results vastly overestimated their presence.
+It enables the continuous creation of an openly available corpus of automatically generated unit tests.
+Such a corpus would \begin{inparaenum}[(i)] \item directly contribute to the body of empirical evidence on which decision-makers can rely to assess the usage of a unit test generator in their industrial context \cite{Dyba2005}; and \item enables further empirical evaluations on automatically generated tests without configuring and running the generators, which require a certain level of expertise. \end{inparaenum} For instance, in a recent study, Panichella \etal \cite{Panichella2020} revisited previous studies on the presence of test smells in automatically generated tests and found that previous results vastly overestimated their presence.
 Among the different problems, they pointed out a misconfiguration of \evosuite and its minimization process, resulting in more prominent test cases more likely to contain certain smells.
-Building openly available corpora using the appropriate configuration for the generators, together with a description of the characteristics and kind of evaluations it can be used for, would avoid such issues.
+Building openly available corpora using the appropriate configuration for the generators, with a description of the characteristics applicable evaluations, would avoid such issues.
+More in general, having the JUGE infrastructure and its associated standards available to industrial and academic research communities can open the road for more systematic testing for other languages (e.g., Python, etc.) as well as the definition of testing pipelines to identify bugs and imperfections of systems in other application domains \cite{UAV:2022,ZAMPETTI2022111425,3533818,Birchler2022Cost}.
+The availability of such technologies can also impact computer science education, with available tools that can be used in practical courses.
+Finally, we also expect future investigation supported by JUGE in the context of test code quality and cost-effectiveness of both automatically and manually generated tests \cite{emse:smells-2022,8865437}.

+Finally, regarding the infrastructure itself, we plan to add other types of analysis in addition to coverage and mutation score.
+Such analyses include performances of the generated tests (\eg execution time and memory consumption) and readability.